Frequently Asked Questions

 We have to teach strictly to standards.
 Are the plays connected to my state standards?

 Yes, they almost certainly are.
 All fifty states have their own standards, so we can't guarantee that everything in every play will perfectly match your state's standards on a particular subject.
-But we do align them with California's standards, which are pretty comprehensive.
+But we do align them with the common core standards and California's standards, which are pretty comprehensive.

 I'm supposed to have the kids present something, so can't we just sing a few songs from Disney or a favorite children's performer?